OAMK-MOBILE-PROGRAMMING-G17/mobile_app_oamk_hub/README.md

    ```bash
    ./gradlew build
    ```
-4. Set up the backend server (if not already running):
+4. Set up the backend server (if not using the Live Backend URL):
 5. Navigate to the backend directory:
    ```bash
    cd backend